-The Museum of Construction and Building Materials was a teaching collection which existed as part of the South Kensington complex of museums in the 1850s-80s; much of its collection is now in the V&A. My thesis explores what it collected and why, as well as how the collection was used.
+The Museum of Construction and Building Materials was part of the South Kensington Museum complex in the 1850s-80s.
+It collected raw materials, building components, decorative elements, and architectural models and drawings; parts of the collection are now in the V&A, and others were built into the fabric of the museum buildings, but most were dispersed after 1888.
+My thesis explores what it collected and why, as well as how the collection was used.
 In particular, I am looking at how skills and technical knowledge can be transmitted through museums and their collections.
 My broader research interests are in 19th- and 20th-century architecture and craft.

 I work part-time at Leamington Spa Art Gallery & Museum, where I am Curator (History).
 I am also a trustee of the Brooking Museum of Architectural Detail.
 My professional interests include the interpretation of craft and design collections, and the use of collections and object-focused methods in HE teaching.
 I previously worked as a curator and researcher at the V&A and I am an Associate Member of the Museums Association.
 In 2021 I was a Junior Teaching Fellow on the Krasis programme at the Ashmolean Museum, and I have taught on the 'Museums and Society' course at Oxford Brookes University.